 With the downturn of the economy, it is not uncommon for many companies to begin laying people off.
 Generally companies begin by laying off people who have been there the shortest time.
 Often this means that people in their twenties are often the hardest hit demographic when it comes to layoffs.
+You may want to look for warning signs, like a decreasing client base or not getting paid on time.
 Even when times are good you should be preparing yourself to handle a possible layoff.
 Here are five specific things you can do to prepare yourself for a layoff.

 When you are faced with a layoff it can devastate you financially if you are not prepared.
 It is important to make a commitment to follow a budget every month, and to make every effort to get out of debt.
 You should also carefully consider any loans that you take out, and what would happen if you were not able to pay them back.
 If you were to lose your job and you were already on a budget, it is much easier to see what you will need to change to keep your finances under control while you look for a new job.
 You should prepare your finances for a recession, as well as your job skills.